Apiariaton/Full_Stack_Development/Full_Stack_Development_Projects/readme.md

 It does this through a platform via which a user can track their monthly expenses which are then plotted as a chart.
 They may add expenses via the submission of a form.

+_Interest Table__ features the use of a dynamic table and error correction in a form.

+__Login__ features the use of dynamic, deletable content, as well as the incorporation of a dialogue window via Material UI.